DouglasVDM/DouglasVDM-Cloud-Module-Week-2-Challenge/README.md

     * Do an architectural diagram, it's recommended.
 Look-up "How to do a diagram" AWS has their own logo's.
 It's a professional way to present an infrastructure

 # Todo:
+  1. Access Flask App
+  2. Architectural Diagram
+  3. Phase 2
-  1. I need to look into how to [Set up dynamic DNS on Your Amazon Linux instance] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dynamic-dns.html)
+  4. I need to look into how to [Set up dynamic DNS on Your Amazon Linux instance] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dynamic-dns.html)
+  5.

 # Day 01